OASanchez/Grapple/README.md

 **How to Run**
 1. Download the Repo
-2. Open Grapple Folder
+2. Open Grapple -> Grapple Game
-3. Launche Grapple.exe
+3. Launch Platformer445.exe
 4. Done!